 - CT or MRI pictures may be used to check for a brain problem or injury.
-You may be given IV contrast liquid to help your brain show up better in the pictures.
+You may be given contrast liquid to help your brain show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - An electromyogram may be used to check for muscle or nerve problems.
 A machine measures the activity in your muscles when the muscles are stimulated.
 A needle with a device called an electrode attached to the end will be inserted into your muscle through your skin.
 An electric current is sent through the needle and into the muscle.
-Your healthcare provider may measure muscle activity when you are at rest and when you move the muscle.
+Your provider may measure muscle activity when you are at rest and when you move the muscle.

 How are tremors treated?

 You may not need treatment if your tremor is mild.
 You may need treatment for a condition that can cause tremors, such as a thyroid disorder.
 Your healthcare provider may stop or change a medicine that may be causing tremors.
 Do not stop or change any medicine unless your doctor tells you to.

 - Medicines may be used to help control some kinds of tremors.

 - Deep brain stimulation is used to control some types of tremors.
 Electric currents are delivered into parts of the brain that control movement.
 The currents disrupt the tremor.

 - Thalamotomy is surgery that may be used to control some types of tremors if other treatments do not work.
 During surgery, parts of the thalamus are destroyed.
 The thalamus is a small area of the brain.
 It is located deep inside the brain and helps control movement.

 What can I do to manage my symptoms?